èßäÉçÇø

 Skip to main content

-History of èßäÉçÇø
+History of èßäÉçÇø Christian University

-When èßäÉçÇø opened its doors in 1826 as Hampstead Academy, much of the United States was still wilderness.
+When MC opened its doors in 1826 as Hampstead Academy, much of the United States was still wilderness.
 A mere nine years earlier, èßäÉçÇø had been admitted into the Union as the twentieth state. èßäÉçÇø itself was still an untamed frontier – a challenge to be met by hard work, diligence, and faith.
-Applying these ideals to the academic setting, èßäÉçÇø began educating men and women to become leaders in both professional and spiritual arenas.
+Applying these ideals to the academic setting, MC began educating men and women to become leaders in both professional and spiritual arenas.

-èßäÉçÇø is the oldest institution of higher learning in èßäÉçÇø and was the first co-educational institution in the United States to grant a degree to a woman.
+MC is the oldest institution of higher learning in èßäÉçÇø and was the first co-educational institution in the United States to grant a degree to a woman.
 In 1850, the èßäÉçÇø Baptist Convention obtained the University by lease and began operation through a board of trustees.

-Now in its 199th year, èßäÉçÇø is the oldest University in the state.
 The University is governed by a board of trustees elected by the èßäÉçÇø Baptist Convention.
 Support comes through tuition, donations from alumni and friends, foundations and corporate support, and the èßäÉçÇø Baptist Convention